 Some vendors also offer monitoring tools for their product lines.
 That makes life much easier, as these utilities also show the disk diagnostics information and will help uncover possible hardware issues.

 Fixing the driver conflicts

-RAM extension units sometimes work wrong on the motherboards that are not 100% compatible with such modules.
-For sure, the manufacturer should likely have a licence for using such technologies, but there are still a lot of copies based on reverse-engineering present on flea markets.
+RAM extension units sometimes work wrong on motherboards that are not 100% compatible with such modules.
+For sure, the manufacturer should likely have a license for using such technologies, but there are still a lot of copies based on reverse-engineering present on flea markets.
 Using surrogates of this kind with original equipment can create problems with both hardware compatibility and driver conflicts.
 To understand if it causes such an issue, plug out the extension module, and try to boot your PC once again.
 Remember that this device must be detached only after the complete shutdown of the computer.

 Step-by-step summary for firmware problems solving